paprcut/389Rfall2019/week/2/writeup/README.md

 8. Yes, I found 4 bonus flags.
 The first bonus flag I found was on one of Eric Norman's instagram posts, in the bottom of the frame.
 It's text was \*CMSC389R-{Looking_Closely_Pays}.
 The next flag I found was in the 'inspect element' of the wattsamp.net homepage, the text being \*CMSC389R-{html_h@x0r_lulz}.
 The third bonus flag I found was in the wattsamp.net's robots.txt file, which read \*CMSC389R-{n0_indexing_pls}.
 The fourth and final bonus flag I found was via dnsdumpster, which revealed \*CMSC389R-{Do_you_N0T_See_this} in TXT records for wattsamp.net.
-I apologize I couldn't figure out how to attach screenshots of the flags, I hope to do so for future assignments as I get the hang of MarkDown.*
+I apologize I couldn't figure out how to attach screenshots of the flags, I hope to do so for future assignments as I get the hang of MarkDown.

 ### Part 2 (75 pts)

-*I was eventually able to get my python script to work for this situation, but it was admittedly slow.
+I was eventually able to get my python script to work for this situation, but it was admittedly slow.
 I guessed correctly from my OSINT that the username was ejnorman84, and with my slowmoving stub.py script I eventually found that the password was 'hello1'.
 My stub.py file should be in my writeup directory on GitHub.
 Big thanks to the TA's for help with the script.

+The main thought process behind my script was as follows.
+Per the TA suggestions, the majority of my script was a big 'for' loop that connected to the server via a socket, then received whatever the server was sending/asking for, which was the captcha to start.
+I processed the captcha line and performed whatever operations were necessary, then sent back the answer via the socket.
+I then entered the username and the first line from the password wordlist.
+If this entry failed, I moved back to the beginning of the loop and iterated one line down the password wordlist.
+This would continue until I found a successful password, which in this case was 'hello1'.

+The biggest problem I faced with the script was that it took so long.
+I had to execute numerous time.sleep(1) calls, which made it so that iterating through a single password took about
+10 seconds.
+Considering that the wordlist was over a million elements, this was definitely the problem.
+If the correct password hadn't been very early in the file I would have been in big trouble.
+A possible solution to this issue may have been multi-threading, but fortunately I didn't have to explore any alternatives.

 Unfortunately, the server is currently down, so at this point in time I am unable to look for the final flag.
 I just wanted to submit everything I have so far.
-I will hopefully submit the final flag tomorrow.*
+I will hopefully submit the final flag tomorrow.